Martin Luther King, Jr. Elementary, Principal

 Principal Leah Starr has been proudly passionate about student learning since she began her teaching career in 2002.
 Her love for student growth and development has grown from her 16 years of service in education for Kansas City Public Schools.
 She earned her undergrad degree in Early Childhood Education from Park University, an MA in Multidisciplinary Education from Webster University, and her Ed Specialist Degree from University of Missouri.
 She has held several roles in the district including Teacher, Early Reading First Coach, Instructional Coach, Vice Principal, and Principal.
 She is married with three wonderful children.
 Mrs. Starr believes given opportunity and guidance, all students can use their leadership skills and talents do great for our community and the world.

 Hogan Preparatory Academy High School, Principal

-Edwin Wright is the new principal at Hogan Preparatory Academy High School, having lead the school for five months.
-Previous to this role, he spent 15 years in the Kansas City, Kansas public school system as a math instructor, instructional coach, and lead curriculum and instructional coach for secondary schools.
+Edwin Wright is the new Principal at Hogan Preparatory Academy High School, having led the school for five months.
+Previous to this role, he spent 15 years in the Kansas City, KS public school system as a math instructor, instructional coach, and lead curriculum and instructional coach for secondary schools.